MagnusBrzenk/typescript-immutable-MERN-stack-demo/README.md

 +-- [other-config-files-and-READMEs]
 ```

-The most important configuration details are found in `package.json` (of course), `tsconfig.json`, `.babelrc`, and the webpack config files in `./webpacking`.
+The most important configuration details are found in `package.json`, `tsconfig.json`, `.babelrc`, and the webpack config files in `./webpacking`.
 If you're new to any of these then, sorry, they're tedious to learn but necessary, so I've tried to be more verbose and comprehensive than most in putting these together.

-The key thing to know is that webpack is running the bundling show but delegating transpilation to ts-loader and babel (who are in turn following instructions in `.babelrc` and `tsconfig.json` respectively).
+The key thing to know is that webpack is running the 'bundling show' but delegating transpilation to ts-loader and babel (who are in turn following instructions in `tsconfig.json` and `.babelrc` respectively).

 #### Resources